Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Towards Successful Explanations

-\begin{enumerate}[topsep=0pt] \item \textbf{Explanations should establish a narrative which is complete to folk concepts of behavior.} The explanatory narrative is as follows: ``Something'' in the context (input data, training data, or algorithm; \textit{representation causes}) caused the AI to represent ``something'' (\textit{internal representation}) which affected the explained outcome, and intervening on the representation causes will change the representation, ultimately changing the outcome (\textit{contrast case}).
-Additional relevant causes which had no effect on the AI's representation, but nevertheless affected the outcome (\textit{external causes}) should be explicitly marked as such.
-An incomplete narrative may cause the explainee to make assumptions about any of these components, which risks the explainee constructing an incoherent mental model.
-See an illustrative example in \Cref{fig:complete-interactive}. \item \textbf{Explanations should use interactivity to resolve contradictions.} Coherent mental models, without observable contradictions, are a requirement for claiming that something was ``effectively'' explained; but explanations do not necessarily need to accomplish this in ``one shot'', as humans naturally use interactivity to adjust incoherent mental models.
-Therefore, we stand to make breakthroughs in coherent explanation not only by improving how well explanations communicate information, but also by allowing the explainee to test their hypothesis via interactive interrogation of the AI~\cite{DBLP:journals/corr/abs-1907-10739,gehrmann2020human,DBLP:journals/jair/KrarupKMLC021}. \item \textbf{Additional research is required on \textit{explainee profiling}~\cite{gerhard2000-user-modeling,addie2005-user-modeling} to characterize how different explainees may construct mental models differently.} The definition of explanation as a function of coherent mental models is a definition that involves the explainee.
-In order to understand the mental model of the explainee, we must establish who the explainee is, and what priors they may leverage in their assumptions.
-Currently, explainee profiling in XAI is often limited to familiarity with AI technology or expertise at the end-task~\cite< ``AI experts/novices'', ``data scientists''; e.g., >{strobelt2017lstmvis,DBLP:journals/tvcg/HohmanKPC19,10.1145/3313831.3376219,ehsan2021-ai-experts-explanation-perception}, but additional research may uncover other important properties of user models, such as cognitive or social properties. \end{enumerate}
+\noindentparagraph{Additional research is required on \textit{explainee profiling}~\cite{gerhard2000-user-modeling,addie2005-user-modeling} to characterize how different explainees may construct mental models differently.} The definition of a successful explanation, as a function of a coherent mental model, is a definition that involves the explainee.
+In order to understand the mental model of the explainee, we must establish who the explainee is, and what prior knowledge they may leverage in their assumptions.
+Currently, explainee profiling in XAI is often limited to familiarity with AI technology or expertise at the end-task~\cite<``AI experts/novices'', ``domain experts'', ``data scientists''; e.g.,>{strobelt2017lstmvis,DBLP:journals/tvcg/HohmanKPC19,10.1145/3313831.3376219,ehsan2021-ai-experts-explanation-perception}, but additional research may uncover other important properties of user models, such as cognitive or social properties.

-\noindentparagraph{Potential Extensions.} We note additional exceptionally multi-disciplinary research directions related to effective explanation: \begin{enumerate*} \item How to communicate lack of power of mind in what society considers as AI, or ``intelligent'' automated processes.
-As noted in \Cref{foot:robots-anthromorphism}, this question is discussed in \textit{human-robot interaction}, but remains an open question in other settings. \item Characterizing the budget sufficient to proving that an explanation is coherent---subject to a particular use-case. \item The research and integration of additional social science sources on theory of XAI communication with humans: Discourse theory~\cite{nla.cat-vn1906176}; collaboration theory~\cite{doi:https://doi.org/10.1002/9781118909997.ch1}; and other cognitive habits in comprehending explanations of behavior, e.g., the least effort principle~\cite{zipf1950-least-effort-principle}, confirmation bias~\cite{nickerson98-confirmation-bias}, and belief bias~\cite{DBLP:conf/acl/GonzalezRS21}. \end{enumerate*}